tkaitchuck/aHash/README.md

 In terms of performance, aHash is faster than the FXhash for strings and byte arrays but not primitives.
 So it might seem like using Fxhash for hashmaps when the key is a primitive is a good idea.
 This is *not* the case.

-When FX hash is operating on a 4 or 8 bite input such as a u32 or a u64, it reduces to multiplying the input by a fixed constant.
+When FX hash is operating on a 4 or 8 byte input such as a u32 or a u64, it reduces to multiplying the input by a fixed constant.
 This is a bad hashing algorithm because it means that lower bits can never be influenced by any higher bit.
 In the context of a hashmap where the low order bits are used to determine which bucket to put an item in, this isn't any better than the identity function.
 Any keys that happen to end in the same bit pattern will all collide.